shupp/Predict/README.md

 Predict is a partial PHP port of the [Gpredict](http://gpredict.oz9aec.net/) program that allows real-time tracking and orbit prediction of satellites from two line element sets.
-It supports the SGP4 and SDP4 models for prediction.
+It supports the SGP4 and SDP4 [models](http://en.wikipedia.org/wiki/Simplified_perturbations_models) for prediction.

 # Installation

-Just clone this repo and run tests/examples from the root of the checkout.
+Just clone this repo and try out the tests and examples from the root of the checkout.

 # Examples/Tests